-NOTICE: If you are an International Medical Graduate
+NOTE: If you are an International Medical Graduate:

 The following information is designed to assist interested persons in understanding the requirements for Provisional Registration and the issuing of a certificate of practice to practise medicine in the province of Manitoba.
 This information cannot cover all circumstances and a definite answer with respect to registrability can only be given upon the submission of an application with supporting documents and the required documentation fee.

 In any disagreement between this information and the wording of The Regulated Health Professions Act of Manitoba and Regulations thereunder, or any other legislation governing these matters, the terms of the legislation will prevail.

 Prospective applicants for family practice are encouraged to contact MB HealthCare Providers Network.
 The MB HealthCare Providers Network offers assistance to candidates with system navigation and connection to employers.
 To register, please visit MB HealthCare Providers Network.

 Physicians do not require an offer of employment to submit an application for registration to the College.
 However, applicants who do not meet the requirements for full registration and who are applying for provisional (previously referred to as conditional) registration in family practice, and who require an assessment, must also submit a separate application to the Division of Continuing Professional Development, Practice Ready Assessment – Family Practice (PRA-FP).
 Information is available on the University of Manitoba website.

 Note that physicians who require an assessment will be issued registration in the Regulated Associate Member – Assessment Candidate – Family Practice class while undergoing the assessment

 II.
 REQUIREMENTS FOR REGISTRATION: Regulated Member – Provisional – Family Practice Limited